Willie Parker: College career

 He attended the University of North Carolina.
 In his first year, he had some success with 355 yards on 84 carries, but was only used sparingly in his last three years due to decisions made by former head coach John Bunting to restrict Parker's playing time until he "bulked up" to fit within Bunting's attempt at establishing a power running game.
 In addition, Parker's father has stated that he thought the murder of Parker's best friend from home during Parker's sophomore year made it difficult for him to adapt to the new system at North Carolina.

-Sophomore Year Willie started the first three games of the season and played in nine games.
+Parker started the first three games of his sophomore season and played in nine games.
 He was able to finish the season second on the team in rushing with 400 yards but only having 83 carries and had three touchdowns.
 Willies best game was the Peach Bowl against Auburn where he racked up 131 rushing yards on 19 carries and scored one touchdown.
-His touchdown run in the first quarter gave Carolina a 7-0 lead.
+His touchdown run in the first quarter gave Carolina a 7–0 lead.
 Willie also caught three passes for 24 yards.
-Parker began the year as UNC’s starting tailback, but was replaced in the starting lineup against Florida State.
+Parker began the year as UNC's starting tailback, but was replaced in the starting lineup against Florida State.
 He did not play against Florida State, NC State or Georgia Tech, but was a crucial part of the offense towards the end of the season.
 Had a 102-yard showing at Maryland in the second game of the season.
-Scored on UNC’s first play from scrimmage against the Terps on a 77-yard run.
+Scored on UNC's first play from scrimmage against the Terps on a 77-yard run.
 Parker had 66 yards on 10 carries and one touchdown vs. Duke, and as outstanding against SMU, with 82 yards on 13 carries (6.3 yards per attempt) and a 2-yard touchdown run.
 In the last two regular-season games against Duke and SMU, he totaled 148 yards on 23 carries and two touchdowns.